DestanT/blackjack-3-minute-challenge/README.md

   ![Better Luck Next Time](/documentation/next-time-score-screen.png)
   * If the player runs out of money before the timer is finished, they will be greeted with this screen instead:\
   ![No Money Score Screen](/documentation/no-money-score-screen.png)
-* If the player has had enough before the timer ends, or simply wishes to record their highscore without risking further losses, then the 'End Game' button can be pressed next to the timer at the top of the screen:\
+* If the player has had enough before the timer ends or simply wishes to record their high score without risking further losses, then the 'End Game' button can be pressed next to the timer at the top of the screen:\
 ![End Game Button](/documentation/end-game-button.png)

 ### Animations
-The animations were done using elements of all three; HTML, CSS and JavaScript.
+The animations were done using elements of all three; HTML, CSS, and JavaScript.
 There are currently animations for:
-* Poker chips being placed as bets, all in their individual colours.
+* Poker chips being placed as bets, in their own colours.
 * Poker chips being deducted from the current bet (Two $50 chips can be seen being withdrawn).
-* Single cards being dealt to each the dealer and the player.
+* Single cards being dealt to each; the dealer and the player.

 Example Animations:
   * Cards being dealt:\